IllusoryTime/brand-scraper/README.md

 2. Introduce logging for better debugging and issue investigation.
 3. Add testing coverage in critical areas like image scraping, downloading, and thumbnail generation.
 4. API documentation using Swagger.
-5. Introduce Types throughout the project, this is optional but good to have.
+5. Use Static Typing throughout the project, this is optional but good to have.
 6. Use an S3 bucket for storing images instead local server.
+7. Add Authentication/Authorization.
+8. Generate thumbnail of frequently queried images and serve them via CDN i.e, CloudFront.
+9. Implement a webhook to notify users when scraping is completed.
+10. Most popular websites have anti-bot mechanisms enabled which make scraping harder.
+Implement a custom rotating proxy and user agent through Scrapy middleware to bypass this.

 ## API Documentation

 ### `POST: /scrape_image/`

 Takes an URL, and returns the `task_id` and `status`.
-Note that this API doesn't wait for scaping to be finished.
+Note that this API doesn't wait for scraping to be finished.
-Scraping will run in the background and after finishing image will be stored in the local server and metadata will be sotted in the database.
+Scraping will run in the background and after finishing images will be stored in the local server and metadata will be stored in the database.

 #### Payload